06 April 2021

 It is necessary to formulate innovative solutions in political projects involving every sector.
 Sport is not exempt from the problems of sustainability and discrimination.
 It has to look towards the future, towards a sustainable future with a model based on participation and multidisciplinary knowledge, which affects the change of lifestyles, thus initiating a cultural revision.

-To quote the words UNESCO Director-General Audrey Azoulay during the IDSDP 2018 [6]:
+To quote the words of the UNESCO Director-General Audrey Azoulay during the IDSDP 2018 [6]:

 Sport is about both self-effort and collective effort, individual activity and social practice; it relies upon the concepts of respect, understanding, integration and dialogue, and it contributes to the development and fulfilment of individuals regardless of age, gender, origins, beliefs and opinions.
 That is why sport is a unique forum for action and reflection to transform our societies.